PTAB

 4. Key Claim Construction Positions

-proceeding for key terms in claim 9:- "Visual construction" was construed to mean "a representation of the combination of hardware, software, and communication components," which could be textual or graphical.
+- "Visual construction": Construed to mean "a representation of the combination of hardware, software, and communication components," which can be textual or graphical.
+This construction is broad enough to cover the graphical editors and textual configuration lists shown in the prior art.

 5. Relief Requested